dodevops/cloudcontrol/README.md

 For example: myresourcegroup:myk8s,myotherresourcegroup:mysecondk8s will install myk8s from the myresourcegroup resource group and mysecondk8s from the resource group myotherresourcegroup.
 Prefix a cluster name with an ! to load the admin-credentials for that cluster instead of the user credentials.

+* (aws flavour) Environment AWS_K8S_CLUSTERS: A comma separated list of EKS clusters to manage inside *CloudControl* (only for aws flavour).
+For each cluster give the cluster name.
+If you need to assume an ARN role, add that to the clustername with an additional | added.
+For example: myekscluster|arn:aws:iam::32487234892:sample/sample

 ### packer